kairosity/mp3-snapathon/README.md

 feel the product before they commit.
 The online version of consumers picking things and turning them over in shops.
 For tactile, more suspicious consumers, these exploratory routes to the business goal are important to assure them the product is sound.

+### Other Accessible Pages (for users not logged in):

+1. __*Photo detail pages:*__ Via "browse" or "winners", a guest user can access a photo details page, that displays the image in question alongisde relevant details as well as the user who created it and a link to that user profile.
+2. __*User profiles:*__ Via the above photo details page, a guest user can also view another user's profile page and see their entries, award-winning images, images they've voted for as well as user points.

 ### Navigation (logged in):

-1. Home - Landing page, available if the user wants to re-read the competition rules.
-2. My Profile - When a user logs in they are redirected to this page where all their entries, votes and winning images are viewable.
+1. __*Home*__ - The major differences are: a welcome message referencing the user's username, no login & register buttons on the main view and no repeat cta "register" link below the "review the competition rules" link.
+2. __*Winners*__ - The winners page is identical for guest or logged in users.
+3. __*Browse*__ - The browse page is identical for guest or logged in users.
+4. __*Profile*__ - This link is not present in the navbar for guest users.
+For logged in users, when they click on this link they are brought to their profile page where they will see the option to edit their profile, via which they can also choose to completely delete their account.
+The user profile will also display specific timing and action-oriented messages customised by the day of the week and the degree of engagement the user has taken in the current competition.
+The messages themselves have already been outlined above in the communication section.
-3. Compete / Vote - This link will read "Compete" between Monday & Friday and "Vote" between Saturday & Sunday.
-The compete page will show the current week's entries as well as a button to enter an image, and another link to review the rules.
+5. __*Compete*__ - This link will be present between Monday & Friday.
+The page will show the current week's entries as well as a dropdown form button to enter an image, another to review the upload guidelines and a third to review the competition rules.
+Guest users do not have access to this page.
-4. Vote - This view will display all of the current week's entries all of which have "Vote" icons, clicking on any of the images will bring the user to the photo details view, where they can view a larger version of the image as well as all the photo details.
+5. __*Vote*__ - This view will display the current week's competition entries all of which have "Vote" icons and clicking on any of the images will bring the user to the photo details view, where they can view a larger version of the image as well as all the photo details.
+Guest users do not have access to this page.
-5. Recent Winners - This is where the top 3 placed images from the last competition are displayed, along with the votes they received.
-6. Browse - All current and past entries can be viewed and filtered using keywords or award status.
-7. Logout - Users can logout by clicking this link.
-8. Contact Us - This directs the user back to the bottom of the landing page, where the contact form is located.
+6. __*Contact Us*__ - This directs the user back to the bottom of the landing page, where the contact form is located.
+It is identical for users and guest users.

-### Recent Winners

-This is a simple page where the photographs coming in 1st, 2nd & 3rd from the last competition will be displayed alongside their creator's username and the number of votes they won.
-Clicking on any of the images will open the image view page where further details of the photograph can be seen.

-### Browse

-This is the full collection of images uploaded to the application.
-They are displayed as medium-sized thumbnails and users can click on any of them to bring them to the image view page, where further details about the photograph can be viewed.
-Users can also choose to filter the images displayed by using a search bar, where they can search by keywords.
-They can also choose to view only images that have won awards.

-### Login

-This is where users who have registered can login to the application.
-They can login using their email address.

-### Register

-This is where first time users can register to become members.
-They fill in a username, email address and password.
-They are asked to type in their password twice.

-## Interaction Design
+7. __*Logout*__ - Users can logout by clicking this link.
+Guest users don't see this.

 #### back to [contents](#table-of-contents)